Eskimon/jukebot-twitch-chat-mediabot/README.md

 The aim is to **increase streamer <-> viewer interactions** by letting your viewers play funny sounds while your are live.

-(my favorite is some kind of "listen to me" when someone wants to draw my attention toward the chat :D .
+(my favorite is some kind of "listen to me" sound when someone wants to draw my attention toward the chat 😄.
 And of course the classic drum effect "badumtsss")

 # Installation

 1. To install the bot, first download the zip file of the bot from this link: https://github.com/Eskimon/jukebot-twitch-chat-mediabot/archive/master.zip
 2. Then, unzip the folder wherever you'd like
-3. Finally... well nothing, its done. :D
+3. Finally... well nothing actually, its done. :D

 # Configuration

-Let's start simple by configuring the bot.
-To do so, open the file `configurator.html` in your favorite browser.
+Let's start by configuring the bot.
+To do so, open the `configurator.html` file in your favorite browser.

 On the opened page, you can see different sections.

-- The first one let you set the bot global settings
+- The first one let you set the global settings
     - What is the channel name your bot should read (your streamer's name)
-    - What is the command your bot should react too (`!play`, `.audio`, `?myawesomecommand` are all valid ;) )
+    - What is the command your bot should react too (`!play`, `.audio`, `?myawesomecommand` are all valid 😉)
-- Then you can select *who* can play with the bot (so basically who can play audio file during your stream)
+- Then you can select *who* can play with the bot (so basically who is allowed to play audio file during your stream)
 - Finally, the last section is about *how often* the bot can be triggered on differents aspects:
     - *user cooldown* is how often a user can trigger the bot.
 If set to 10 for example, the same user can't trigger the bot only once every 10 seconds
     - *track cooldown* is how often the same command can be triggered